General information

 Finances

-Every year, UM provides bursaries to students who have a demonstrated financial need and a minimum academic standing.
-To qualify for a bursary, you must apply for the University of Manitoba General Bursary through Aurora.
+Every year, UM provides bursaries to students demonstrating financial need and maintaining a minimum academic standing.
+Take the first step toward financial support by applying for the University of Manitoba General Bursary through Aurora.
+Your hard work deserves to be recognized!

-Two small emergency loans are available to students in the College of Pharmacy: the Irwin H. Mael Pharmacy Student Loan Fund and the Revolving Loan Fund.
-Funds are very limited (approximately $100 - $200).
-For more information, contact the dean’s office.
+We understand that unexpected circumstances can arise.
+That’s why we offer two small emergency loans for students in the College of Pharmacy: the Irwin H. Mael Pharmacy Student Loan Fund and the Revolving Loan Fund.
+While funds are limited (approximately $100 - $200), we are here to help.
+For more information, reach out to the dean’s office.

 College of Pharmacy